 What is an audio codec (and what is a container)?

 Let's start with the primordial slime.
 A codec is a pair of algorithms that is so named because it consists of an encoder and a decoder.
 These are called coder and decoder in English - if you pull the first two syllables together, you get “codec”.
 The task of the combined algorithm is to digitally encrypt data or signals for transmission (for example via Bluetooth) and to decrypt them again.
 So if you transmit audio signals from your smartphone or computer to a Bluetooth speaker or headphones, no MP3 or AAC is transmitted, but compressed data packets.

-Little addition: In video files such as AVI, in addition to the audio codec, namely MP3, there is also a video codec, e.g. B. MPEG-4 or H.265 are used.
-Since two of these compressing helpers are used in the video file for the combined content, the format is also known as a file container.
-Other video file container formats besides AVI are, for example, MOV or QT (both QuickTime), FLV (Adobe Flash Video), etc.
+Little addition: In video files, such as AVI, in addition to the audio codec, namely MP3, there is also a video codec, e.g. g.
+MPEG-4 or H.265.
+Since two of these compressing helpers are used for the combined content in the video file, the format is also known as a file container.
+Other video file container formats besides AVI include MOV or QT (both QuickTime), FLV (Adobe Flash Video), etc.